elitedjcam/problem-set-3/README.md

 02. In GitBash, navigate to your `APCSP` folder.
 03. Clone my skeleton repository from [GitHub](https://github.com/).
 This will make a copy of my repository and store it locally.
 ```
   git clone git@github.com:rwilson-ucvts/principles-pset-3-skeleton.git
 ```
 04. The cloning process will have created a folder named `principles-pset-3-skeleton`.
 Rename this folder to `problem-set-3`.
 ```
   mv problem-set-3-skeleton problem-set-3
 ```
 05. Change directories to get into your `problem-set-3` folder.
 ```
   cd problem-set-3
 ```
 06. Originally, the remote will be pointing at my repository.
 We need to overwrite this.
 ```
   git remote rename origin upstream
 ```
 07. Lastly, we need to add a new remote that points at the repository you created earlier.
 Make sure you replace `YOUR-USERNAME` with your actual [GitHub](https://github.com/) username.
 ```
   git remote add origin git@github.com:YOUR-USERNAME/problem-set-3.git
 ```
 08. Launch [Atom](https://atom.io/), select `File` and click `Add Project Folder...`.
 09. Navigate to the `APCSP` folder on your `Desktop`, click the `problem-set-3` project folder, and click `Open`.

-You should now see a `Project` in the left-hand panel in [Atom](https://atom.io/).
+You should now see a folder named `problem-set-3` in the `Project` panel in [Atom](https://atom.io/).

-16. Expand the `Project` folder.
-You should see a file named `index.html` and a folder named `images`.
+10. Expand the `Project` folder.
+You should see a file named `index.html`, and another named `README.md` (which is what you're reading right now!).
+Open the `index.html` file.

 If you see the following starter code, then you've correctly cloned and setup your project.